Introduction

 A candidate who is unable to pass the CSE component on three consecutive attempts.
 They need to try again both CK as well as CSE component on the 4th attempt.

-The Angoff Method is used for uniformity.
-This technique assures that the scores are determined by the expertise of an expert.
+The Angoff Method ensures uniformity by using expert judgment to determine scores accurately.
 Determining minimum competence and makes the process of evaluating equal and consistent.

 The CK component must include reading in high-yielding textbooks.
 Solving MCQs and taking practice exams, and paying attention to the applying skills.